cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 We will start with a new scenario representing a simplified once-through fuel cycle.
 For the purpose of this tutorial, the scenario will include:

-* mine of natural uranium
+* mine producing natural uranium
 * enrichment facility producing 4% enriched uranium oxide fuel
 * LWR reactor consuming fresh fuel and producing used fuel
 * repository to house all spent fuel and waste